The Trinity in the Old Testament

 Finally, Isaiah 63,10 states: Yet they rebelled and grieved his Holy Spirit.
 So he turned and became their enemy and he himself fought against them.

-The Shekhinah is a prefiguration of the Holy Spirit as well as it is a female word signifying God's dwelling in Exodus 40,34 when the Tabernacle was ready: Then a cloud covered the tent of the congregation, and the Glory of the LORD filled the tabernacle.Lady Wisdom
+The Shekhinah is another prefiguration of the Holy Spirit, a female word signifying God's dwelling in Exodus 40,34 when the Tabernacle was ready: Then a cloud covered the tent of the congregation, and the Glory of the Lord filled the tabernacle.Cf.
+Luke 1:35 where the Holy Spirit, the Power of God overshadows the virgin Mary.

 And is the Breath and Power of God (Wisdom 7,24-26): For wisdom is more moving than any motion: she passeth and goeth through all things by reason of her pureness.
 For she is the breath of the power of God, and a pure influence flowing from the glory of the Almighty: therefore can no defiled thing fall into her.
 For she is the brightness of the everlasting light, the unspotted mirror of the power of God, and the image of his goodness.